Skip to main content Link Search Menu Expand Document (external link)

 Deadlock is a state where a group of processes is unable to proceed because each is waiting for a resource held by another.
 Four conditions we learned in class (mutex, circular wait, no-preemption, hold-and-wait) must hold simultaneously for a deadlock to occur.
 If all four conditions are present, the system can reach a deadlocked state.

-These are formally known as the Coffman conditions.
+As stated previously, these are formally known as the Coffman conditions.

 Scenario